NREL/EnergyPlus/doc/src/docs/EngineeringReference/16-Economics.md

 The EnergyPlus economic (Utility Costs) objects related to computing utility bills include:

-n UtilityCost:Tariff
+* UtilityCost:Tariff

-n UtilityCost:Qualify
+* UtilityCost:Qualify

-n UtilityCost:Charge:Simple
+* UtilityCost:Charge:Simple

-n UtilityCost:Charge:Block
+* UtilityCost:Charge:Block

-n UtilityCost:Ratchet
+* UtilityCost:Ratchet

-n UtilityCost:Variable
+* UtilityCost:Variable

-n UtilityCost:Computation
+* UtilityCost:Computation

 This section builds upon the discussion that appears in the Input Output Reference under the heading “EnergyPlus Economics.”
 The actual computation of monthly utility bills is not difficult since it is mostly consists of multiplying energy consumptions or demands by the price on a per unit basis and adding different bill components.
 The implementation in EnergyPlus becomes more complex since the objects were crafted to allow a great deal of  flexibility in specifying a utility tariff while, at the same time, being as simple as possible.